-Hardwood floors add warmth and beauty to your home.
-In order to maintain their beauty, they need to be cared for properly.
-This is especially true during the winter months when the air is dry, and snow and ice begin to make their way inside.
+Hardwood floors have the ability to add much needed warmth and beauty into your home.
+In order to maintain this beauty, they must be taken care of properly.
+This is especially true during the winter months when the air is dry, and snow and ice begin to make their way inside the home.

 Gapping Between Boards

-A great way to keep this from happening is by running a humidifier in your home.
-You may need anywhere from 3 to 5 pints of water per hour to make up for lost moisture depending on the level of ventilation in your home.
+The best way to prevent your floor boards from shrinking is by running a humidifier in your home.
+Depending on the ventilation in your home, the humidifier may need anywhere from 3 to 5 pints of water per hour to make up for the lost moisture.

 Ice Melt and Salt on Your Wood Floors